raiesbo/shell-scripting/README.md

 As in any other langeage, the variable is defined with its name follow by "=" and the value.
 The variable names are defined in uppercase without spaces separating the name with the equal sign as well as between the equal sign and the value.

+It is good practice to wrap the variable between curly brackets to avoid errors.

 ```shell
 VARIABLE_NAME="value"